RealDevJG/FullBright/README.md

 ## Changelog Version 2.1.2:
   - Fixed critical bug that crashed players who have never used the mod before due to them not having an already generated config file
+  - Fixed a slight bug with instant mode not notifying of the correct brightness level being set, but instead notifying about the previous light level in chat.
+(Lazy temporary fix)

 ## To-Do
   - Add LightFix